DANDORA VISITATION AND MATERNAL-CHILD

 WHY IT MATTERS

-Maternal health is an imperative need in Dandora, where women are two times more likely to die in childbirth than in Kenya as a whole, and miscarriages, child mortality, and birth defects occur with greater frequency than in other rural areas of Kenya.
+Maternal health is an imperative need in Dandora, where women are two times more likely to die in childbirth than in Kenya as a whole, and miscarriages, child mortality, and birth defects occur with greater frequency than in other areas of Kenya.
 The new Dandora Visitation and Maternal-Child Health Center will provide life-changing support for women and families in the Dandora community.

 “What you help a child to love can be more important that what you help him to learn.”